Strikeless/Strikeless/README.md

 Typically using Java or Rust

+## Some things i've worked on:
+- JVM bytecode manipulation (mainly obfuscation)
+- JVM software reverse engineering
+- Countless video game cheats
+- Minecraft anticheats

 ## Known for:
 - Ability to skid
 - Not being known

-## Some things i've worked on:
-- JVM bytecode manipulation (mainly obfuscation)
-- Multiple game modifications

 ##### (oh also, i use arch btw)